 Schuss.
 Also known as a schussboom.
-To speed down the mountain in a straight line, without
+To speed down the mountain in a straight line, without turning or jumping.

 Stash.
 A patch of snow undiscovered by any other skier.
 You’ll often find these hidden gems off-piste in glades: skiable areas mostly shaded by trees.